How to Add Custom Signatures to PDF Documents in Java

 License Acquisition Steps

-1. Free Trial: Start by downloading a trial package to explore features.
+1. Free Trial: Download a trial package to explore features (perfect for kicking the tires)

-2. Temporary License: Obtain a temporary license for extended access during development.
+2. Temporary License: Obtain a temporary license for extended access during development (great for proof-of-concepts)

-3. Purchase: Consider purchasing a license for long-term use.
+3. Purchase: Buy a license for long-term production use (when you’re ready to ship)

 Basic Initialization and Setup